jjvanzon/JJs-Reference-Architecture/Code Style.md

 #### Entity Equality by ID

-Entity equality checks are better done by ID than by reference comparison, because persistence frameworks do not always provide instance integrity, so code that compares identities is less likely to break.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>

 ```cs
 if (entity1.ID == entity2.ID)
 // (Also do null checks if applicable.)
 ```